-- Maximum building height is subject to Sec.
-9.2. - If land use(s) approved via the Conditional Use process in accordance with this Ordinance. - MLA for Industrial uses does not apply if the site is located in an approved Industrial Park [Source: Sec.
-5.6E] - Schools in Rural district: Plus one (1) additional acre for every 100 pupils.
+- \ Maximum building height is subject to Sec.
+9.2. - \\ If land use(s) approved via the Conditional Use process in accordance with this Ordinance. - \\\ MLA for Industrial uses does not apply if the site is located in an approved Industrial Park [Source: Sec.
+5.6E] - \\\\ Schools in Rural district: Plus one (1) additional acre for every 100 pupils.
 Minimum lot size for Vocational Schools shall be based on State of West Virginia Code.
-If a sewer treatment plant and retention ponds are required, acreage shall be increased accordingly. - ¥ Village Commercial setbacks may be reduced by a variance approved by the BZA based on other structures existing in the neighborhood.
-Side and rear yard setbacks 6' for an existing structure to be used for a land use as provided in Sec.
-5.10. - ‡ Setback may be reduced if adjacent to industrial use. - φ For an industrial use, no structures, stored materials, or vehicular parking shall be permitted within the buffer yard.
-For a commercial use, no structures, materials, or vehicular parking shall be permitted within the side and rear yard buffers. - A rear yard setback may be reduced to 10' for a non-residential use abutting a commercial or industrial use at a rear lot line - ⊖ Churches in any district: (1) are treated as a commercial use on a lot of greater than 1.5 acres in determining buffer requirements and parking/drive aisle setbacks; (2) building setbacks are 25' (front) and 50' (side/rear); and (3) distance requirements do not apply. - £ For a non-residential use abutting a commercial or industrial use, no side yard setback is required, unless required by Building Code or other law or regulation.
+If a sewer treatment plant and retention ponds are required, acreage shall be increased accordingly. - ¥ Non-Residential Site Development in an existing structure in the Village District shall comply with Section 5.10A.2. - ‡ Setback may be reduced if adjacent to industrial use. - φ For an industrial use, no structures, stored materials, or vehicular parking shall be permitted within the buffer yard.
+For a commercial use, no structures, materials, or vehicular parking shall be permitted within the side and rear yard buffers. - A rear yard setback may be reduced to 10' for a non-residential use abutting a commercial or industrial use at a rear lot line - ⊖ Churches in any district: (1) are treated as a commercial use on a lot of greater than 1.5 acres in determining buffer requirements and parking/drive aisle setbacks; (2) building setbacks are 25' (front) and 50' (side/rear); and (3) distance requirements do not apply.

+£ For a non-residential use abutting a commercial or industrial use, no side yard setback is required, unless required by Building Code or other law or regulation.